-VARIVAX Refrigerated is given as an injection just under the skin (subcutaneously) or in the muscle (intramuscular) of the upper arm by a doctor or trained nurse.
+VARIVAX Refrigerated is given as an injection just under the skin (subcutaneously) of the upper arm by a doctor or trained nurse.

 The vaccine should not be injected directly into veins (intravenously).

 5. What should I know after my child or I are given VARIVAX Refrigerated?